 Kham is broken up into 54 counties spread across six prefectures of China.
 The Kham region is made up of Ganzi (16 counties), Chamdo (11 counties), Nagchu (11 counties), Nyingtri (7 counties), Yushu (6 counties), and Diging (3 counties) Prefectures.
-It covers an area of around 900,000 square kilometers, with a population of around two million Tibetans, around 35% of the total Tibetan population.
+It covers around 900,000 square kilometers, with around two million Tibetans, 35% of the total Tibetan population.

 Kham is the most geographically diverse region of Tibet.
-It is traditionally known as Chushi Gangdruk, which literally means “four rivers and six ranges”.
+It is traditionally known as Chushi Gangdruk, which literally means “four rivers and six ranges.”
 It contains the headwaters of many of Asia’s longest and most important rivers.
 The Mekong, Yangtze, Yellow, and Salween Rivers all begin in Kham.
-These rivers have cut deep canyons and gorges throughout eastern Kham and there are a number of magnificent mountain ranges and high peaks throughout the area.
-The Kunlun Mountains form the far northern boundary of Kham, while the far eastern extent of the Himalayas from the southern boundary.
+These rivers have cut deep canyons and gorges throughout eastern Kham, and there are several magnificent mountain ranges and high peaks throughout the area.
+The Kunlun Mountains form the far northern boundary of Kham, while the far eastern extent of the Himalayas is from the southern boundary.
 The highest peak in Kham is Minya Konka, rising to 7,556 meters.
 Some of the other notable peaks in Kham are Mt.
-Chola, rising to 6,168 meters in Dege County and Mt.
+Chola, rising to 6,168 meters in Dege County, and Mt.
 Bukadaban in Drido County, rising to 6,860 meters.

 The people from the Kham areas of Tibet are known as the Khambas or Khampas.
 Khampas are often considerably taller than Tibetans from other regions of Tibet, and it is not uncommon to come across Khampa men standing well over six feet tall.
-They are well known to live up to their reputations for bravery and horsemanship when they compete in summer horse racing festivals.
-However, they are also known for cheerfully enduring a beautiful yet sometimes harsh environment, especially in the winter months.
+They are well known for living up to their reputations for bravery and horsemanship when they compete in summer horse racing festivals.
+However, they are also known for cheerfully enduring a beautiful yet sometimes harsh environment, especially in winter.
 Khampas have always been resistant to outsiders controlling their land, and throughout their long history, the Khampa have fought and killed anyone who tried to settle in their region.

-The apron is one of the Tibetan woman’s most prized items of clothing, and according to custom, only married women wear the aprons.
+The apron is one of the Tibetan woman’s most prized clothing items, and according to custom, only married women wear the aprons.
 The flowered aprons worn by Tibetan women are unique with florid colors and characteristic patterns.

 The traditional occupations of nomadic pastoralism and agriculture are still the backbone of Kham society.
 A major part of their daily food intake is Tsampa made from barley flour, and most eat meat due to the high altitude.

-All areas of Tibet are amazing and beautiful, but Kham is one of the best regions and offers amazing scenery such as the nomadic grasslands, the glaciated peaks, the alpine lakes, the evergreen forests, and the deep river valleys.
+All areas of Tibet are amazing and beautiful.
+Still, Kham is one of the best regions and offers amazing scenery such as the nomadic grasslands, the glaciated peaks, the alpine lakes, the evergreen forests, and the deep river valleys.
 Equally amazing is the culture, and some of the best-preserved Tibetan cultural areas are located in Kham.
-It is not the “cup of tea” region of the Tibetan plateau, but it is well worth the effort getting there.
+It is not the “cup of tea” region, but it is well worth the effort to get there.